Bad Apples (2018 film)

-Bad Apples is a 2018 American horror film written and directed by Bryan Coyne.
+Bad Apples is a 2018 American slasher film written and directed by Bryan Coyne.
 It stars Brea Grant, Graham Skipper, Aly Fitzgerald, Heather Vaughn and Richard Riehle.
 It runs for 85 minutes.

-The film was released on February 6, 2018 and it received negative reviews from critics.
+The film was released on February 6, 2018, and it received negative reviews from critics.

-Synopsis

-On Halloween night, two malevolent children terrorize a young and innocent couple in their home, subjecting them to an evening they will never forget.
+Plot

+The film follows married couple Helen (Brea Grant) and Rob (Graham Skipper), who are settling into their new cul-de-sac digs after shaking off the dust of California.
+Unfortunately, they've arrived at a bad time; On Halloween night, two teenage girls, wearing homemade, eerie masks and dressed in dark clothes, prepare for a night out.
+They seem calm but clearly have violent intentions.

+The girls break into a suburban home where a heavily pregnant woman is alone.
+They stab her repeatedly, showing a brutal and merciless side right from the start.
+They roam the neighborhood, randomly attacking victims.